-In 2020, the industrial support activities were partly budgeted under contract revenue.
-The actual income of € 359K came mainly from customized (extra) services for palm oil from Unilever, coffee from JDE and cocoa from Mars.
+In 2021, the corporate support activities were partly budgeted under contract revenue.
+The actual income of € 316K came mainly from customized (extra) services for palm oil from Unilever, coffee from JDE and cocoa from Mars, etc. There was not a significant decrease from 2020 to 2021.